ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 By default, the waveforms provided by the user are saved as is, while the built-in waveforms are normalized to have the same standard deviation (1 nAm by default).
-In practice, it is often useful to set up a specific SNR for each source, for example, to test how different analysis methods perform depending on the SNR of target sources.
+In practice, it is often useful to set up a specific SNR for each source separately or for all sources combined, for example, to test how different analysis methods perform depending on the SNR of target sources.

 We provide two approaches for adjusting the sensor-space SNR of added sources.
 The first approach was used in :cite:`Nikulin2011`, where the SNR was adjusted separately for